DiatomEnterprises/ev_charging_map/README.md

 ## ToDo
-Displaying more information on the map on click.
-Redirect to google maps for navigation
+Displaying more information on the map on click. - Done Redirect to google maps for navigation - Done
 Sort data in the List
 Filter by prices